Blaizer/ModernPerl-sublime/README.md

 1. Install this package with Package Control (or otherwise).
 2. In Sublime, use *View > Syntax > Open all with current extension as...* to reopen all current Perl files with ModernPerl.
-3. Fresh Perl files should automatically open with ModernPerl, while Perl files that have previously been opened with Sublime will tend to keep the syntax they were opened with.
+3. Fresh Perl files should automatically open with ModernPerl, while Perl files that have previously been opened with Sublime will tend to keep the syntax they were last opened with.

-    To check this, open a Perl file that has never been opened by Sublime before (create a new *.pl* file if necessary), and check that it opens with ModernPerl.
+    To check this, open a Perl file that has never been opened with Sublime before (create a new *.pl* file if necessary), and check that it opens with ModernPerl.
 4. If fresh files do not open with ModernPerl, use *Preferences > Settings — Syntax Specific — User* on a **file opened with ModernPerl** to open up *ModernPerl.sublime-settings* and put the following into it:

-    `{ "extensions": ["pl", "pm", "pod", "t"] }`
+    `{ "extensions": ["pl", "PL", "pm", "pod", "t"] }`
 5. Whenever you open a Perl file that has previously been opened with Sublime, check which syntax it opens with, and manually switch it to ModernPerl if necessary.

 ## Todo